amigavision/amigavision.github.io/best.md

 That authenticity comes at a cost.
 Well-maintained machines are expensive, and most systems require recapping and ongoing care.
 Meaningful upgrades — faster CPUs, more memory, and modern storage — add significantly to the total price.

-Connecting a real Amiga to modern displays also requires external hardware, such as scalers or video upgrades, which further increases complexity and cost.
+Connecting a real Amiga to modern displays also requires additional hardware, such as scalers or video upgrades, which further increases complexity and cost.

 ## MiSTer FPGA